-If a student at the Olympia College, Merrionette Park, campus feels that the College has not adequately addressed a complaint or concern, the student may consider contacting the Accrediting Council for Independent Colleges and Schools.
+Colleges accredited by the Accrediting Council for Independent Colleges and Schools (Olympia College, Merrionette Park) must have a procedure and operational plan for handling student complaints.
+If a student feels that the College has not adequately addressed a complaint or concern, the student may consider contacting the Accrediting Council for Independent Colleges and Schools.
 Please direct all inquiries to: